Education

 Managing Communication Issues Due to Diversity

 In international business meetings, cultural differences between professionals can and do clash.
-Although it can not always be avoided, the negative effects of cultural differences can be minimized with careful and effective planning, organization and consideration prior to meetings.
+Although it cannot always be avoided, the negative effects of cultural differences can be minimized with careful and effective planning, organization, and consideration before meetings.

 Show More